 Potentially Significant Unless Mitigation Incorporated.
 Based on the results of the Project's Paleontological Resources Inventory (PRI), the Project site contains young alluvial fan deposits, which are assigned an age of Holocene and late Pleistocene.
 These deposits are characterized by grayish-colored, sands, gravels, and cobbles.
 Older, late to middle Pleistocene (approximately 11,700 - 774,000 years ago), gravelly alluvial fan deposits are situated just to the south, and gravelly, middle Pleistocene (approximately 129,000 - 774,000 years ago) alluvial fan deposits are mapped just to the west of the project site (PRI, Dudek 2024).
 Given the close proximity of these Pleistocene deposits, they likely underlie the project site at depth.
 However, the depth of the age transition from Holocene to late Pleistocene within these deposits is unknown.
-City of Corona guidelines assign a "low-to-high" paleontological sensitivity to these deposits, reflecting their variation in geologic age, with the upper, Holocene portion having a low sensitivity, and the deeper, Pleistocene portion of the formation having a high sensitivity.
-Projects impacting formations with a high sensitivity, or "low-to-high" sensitivity are subject to mitigation monitoring requirements by the City of Corona.
+City of Corona guidelines assign a "low-to-high" paleontological sensitivity to these deposits, reflecting their variation in geologic age, with the upper, Holocene portion having a low sensitivity, or "low-to-high" sensitivity are subject to mitigation monitoring requirements by the City of Corona.
 However, City of Corona guidelines do not provide information regarding depth(s) differentiating the ages within geologic formations assigned to the "low-to-high" sensitivity rating.